testinging6/GPTDroid/README.md

 We give experiment dataset (./Effectiveness evaluation; ./Usefulness evaluation/)

-## Dataset (./experiment/)
+## Effectiveness evaluation (./Effectiveness evaluation/)
-The experimental dataset for effectiveness evaluation and usefulness evaluation.
+The experimental dataset for effectiveness evaluation

-The first is the apks from effectiveness evaluation, which contains 66 + 20 (20 from Themis benchmark) apps, the 66 app information as shown in table.
+The first is the apks from effectiveness evaluation, which contains 66 + 20 (20 from Themis benchmark) apps, the 66 apps information as shown in table.

+The 20 apps from Themis benchmark，you can find in the Themis benchmark.

 Because the storage space of GitHub is limited to 2GB, and Google Play requires that individuals cannot upload apk without permission.
 You can download them on Google play through the information in the table.